 SRP-9001, developed by Sarepta Therapeutics and Roche, is an investigational gene therapy for Duchenne muscular dystrophy (DMD) designed to deliver the drug to muscle tissue, which could promote the production of certain components of dystrophin.

 At the 17th International Congress on Neuromuscular Diseases (ICNMD 2022), the companies jointly presented the results of multiple studies of SRP-9001, which confirmed the sustained efficacy of the therapy in patients with DMD.
-In November 2022, the FDA accepted and granted priority review to Sarepta Therapeutics' biologics license application (BLA) for SRP-9001, with a PDUFA date set for May 29, 2023.
-If approved, SRP-9001 would be the first gene therapy for DMD.
+In November 2022, the FDA accepted and granted priority review to Sarepta Therapeutics' biologics license application (BLA) for SRP-9001.
+On 22 June 2023, the FDA approved SRP-9001 (delandistrogene moxeparvovec, ELEVIDYS) for the treatment of ambulatory patients with Duchenne muscular dystrophy (DMD) with a confirmed mutation in the DMD gene,which becomes the first approved gene therapy for DMD.

 Intravitreal Pegcetacoplan (Apellis)